 Sometimes, Google Takeout isn’t an option.

-Luckily, most Google services have some sort of data export built in.
-This means, if you have a new contact manager, or want to include your Drive in your PC backup, it’s still possible.
+Mst Google services have some sort of data connection for apps to use, which can be used for export.
+This means if you have a new contact manager, or want to include your Google Drive in your PC backup, then there are still some options to do so.

 The export formats in these examples should match the Google Takeout defaults.
-Tab through each service t see how to export it:
+I’ve written up a brief guide below for each of the following services:

-If you are not a power user, then I would suggest setting up a copy of Mozilla Thunderbird via IMAP, and regularly using it for your email.
+If you are not a power user, then a good option would be to set up a copy of Mozilla Thunderbird to use IMAP, and regularly using it for your email.
 This is a simple way to keep a clone of your inbox on your desktop computer, so that it can be included in backups.

 On Debian or Ubuntu Linux, issue this command to install getmail: